corsis/PortFusion/README.markdown

 [pf]: http://corsis.eu/i/icon/h.png "PortFusion"

-PortFusion is a minimalistic, cross-platform, transport-layer distributed reverse / forward proxy for TCP released under GPLv3.
+PortFusion is a minimalistic, cross-platform, transport-layer distributed reverse / forward proxy for TCP released under [GPLv3](#license) – a single package that makes the most of each platform by tapping into their unique capabilities, combining this power with an intuitive interface, beautiful design and [Haskell]'s excellent support for unprecedented levels of concurrency and parallelism.

 It strives for the smallest source code size while delivering maximum throughput with near zero overhead.

-A single package that makes the most of each platform by tapping into their unique capabilities, combining this power with an intuitive interface, beautiful design and [Haskell]'s excellent support for unprecedented levels of concurrency and parallelism.

 ## Notice